walimorris/String-Project/README.md

 # String-Project
 A quick project that assists with learning javaScript.
-This project is based JavaScript String functions and basic manipulations.
+This project is based on JavaScript String functions and basic String manipulations.